You can add both assets (shared content) and local content to pages. If you enter content on a page, you can change the content on the page.

 Dragging and Dropping Content on Pages

 In most cases, after a widget is added to a page, you can add content to it by dragging and dropping an asset (shared content) from onto the widget.
 In general, widgets permit the corresponding asset types to be dropped on them.
 Some widgets do not include user-added content and you cannot drag and drop assets on them.
+See the for information about the content it can contain.

 To drag and drop an asset onto a widget: